lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-Let's take a look at Framingham in more detail.
-First, we can check the number of visits participants came in for and how long participants where followed for.
-Using dplyr, we see that there were 3 data collection visits, which is the variable period here, and more than 13 years of follow up, which is the variable time that was in days.
-Next, we can check how many participants came into the first visit.
-Since the first collection visit is set as 1 (other datasets use 0 instead), we need to keep only data from the baseline visit.
-Here we see there are more than 4400 participants, which is a pretty big cohort.
+Let's look at Framingham more.
+By using dplyr and kable from knitr, we can check and present the number of visits participants came in for and how long participants where followed for.
+There were 3 visits, which is from the variable period, and >13 years of follow-up, which is the variable time in days.
+Next, let's check how many participants came at the first visit.
+To only see baseline data, we filter by period.
+We see there are >4400 participants, which is a pretty big sample.

 ---